jksntn/jksntn-www/content/press.md

 ## Impact Report

 We publish periodic impact reports to update our donors and supporters.
-You can read them in the "Impact Report" journal tag.
+You can read them in the "Impact Report" blog tag.

-{{< button text="Impact Reports »" url="/journals/tags/impact-report/" >}}
+{{< button text="Impact Reports »" url="/blog/tags/impact-report/" >}}

 ## Logo & Brand